texfaq/texfaq.github.io/FAQ-expl3-old.md

 ```latex
 !
 Support package expl3 too old.
 ```
-The ''additional help'' tells you the solution: update your LaTeX3 installation.
+The "additional help" tells you the solution: update your LaTeX3 installation.
 The relevant things are [`l3kernel`](https://ctan.org/pkg/l3kernel) (the programming environment, which contains the [`expl3`](https://ctan.org/pkg/expl3) mentioned in the error message) and [`l3packages`](https://ctan.org/pkg/l3packages) (LaTeX3 constructs